amisolution/amis-line-wallet/README.md

 * linebot - one of LineBotSDK
 * web3 - The Javascript API
 * nedb - NoSQL unnecessary for installation
-In order to add these 3 packages.
-Click package.json in the Glitch project folder and add it from Add Packages.
+Add these 3 packages by Clicking the package.json in the Glitch project folder and add it from Add Packages.

 5/ Define the class of LineBot
 In order to create Reply messages and read / write databases frequently in building LineBot applications, we make the series of processing systems into a class to make it easy to use.
 (To be exact, it is a pseudo class of ES5.)
 Reply There are many kinds of messages, but we define only text and buttons that are frequently used.
 Although it is a little long, it will be easier later if you put it together.